General Education Requirements

 Academic Advising for Transfer Students

 Transfer students should arrange appointments for advising shortly after admissions.
-Students will be advised as to how transfer courses apply to programs at Western.
+Students will be advised as to how ransfer courses apply to programs at Western.
 In addition, students will receive curriculum and major/minor advising, as well as Intellectual Skills Program advising.
 It is important that transfer students bring their most recent Credit Evaluations to these meetings.
 Transfer students are urged obtain advising before registering online for classes.

 Academic Advising for Graduation